OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 OpenMDAO variables have a certain pre-defined behavior when a value from a variable of a different type is assigned.
 Public variables were created using the Casting traits as opposed to the Coercion traits.
-This means that most mis-assignments in variable connections (i.e., a float connected to a string) should generate a TraitError exception.
-However, certain widening coercions seem to be permitted (e.g., Int->Float, Bool->Int, Bool->Float).
+This means that most mis-assignments in variable connections (e.g., a float connected to a string) should generate a TraitError exception.
+However, certain widening coercions are permitted (e.g., Int->Float, Bool->Int, Bool->Float).
 No coercion from Str or to Str is allowed.
-If the user needs to apply different coercion behavior, it should be fairly simple to create a Python component to do the type translation.
+If the user needs to apply different coercion behavior, it should be simple to create a Python component to do the type translation.

 More details can be found in the `Traits 3 User Manual`__.